polkadot-fellows/RFCs/text/0126-introduce-pvq.md

 #### Errors

+[//] (details)

 ## Drawbacks

 ### Performance issues

+- PVQ Program Size: The size of PVQ query programs may not be suitable for efficient storage and transmission via XCMP/HRMP.

 ### User experience issues

 - Debugging: Currently, there is no full-fledged debuggers for PolkaVM programs.
 The only debugging approach is to set the PolkaVM backend in interpreter mode and then log the operations at the assembly level, which is too low-level to debug efficiently.
-- Gas computation: According to [this issue](https://github.com/koute/polkavm/issues/17), the gas cost model of PolkaVM is not accurate for now.
+- Gas computation: According to [this issue](https://github.com/koute/polkavm/issues/17), the gas cost model of PolkaVM is not detailed for now.

 ## Testing, Security, and Privacy